• Skip to main content

 • In a small pan, mix the juice of two of the lemons with the icing sugar.

-• Place over a medium heat and stir as it heats, continuing until you have a syrupy texture.
+• Place over a medium low heat and stir until the sugar has dissolved, then bring to a boil for 1-2 minutes until you have a light syrupy texture.

 • Poke holes all over the warm sponge with a skewer, almost down to the bottom.